phayes/ecies-ed25519/README.md

 [![codecov](https://codecov.io/gh/phayes/ecies-ed25519/branch/master/graph/badge.svg)](https://codecov.io/gh/phayes/ecies-ed25519)

-ECIES on Twisted Edwards Curve25519 using AES-GCM.
+ECIES on Twisted Edwards Curve25519 using AES-GCM and HKDF-SHA256.

 ECIES can be used to encrypt data using a public key such that it can only be decrypted by the holder of the corresponding private key.